hikiuzrx/Skybell/README.md

   }'
 ```

-### Step 6: Process Notification Delivery
+### Step 6: Notification Delivery Workflow

-When a notification is sent, the service follows this workflow:
+When a notification job is received, the BullMQ worker follows this workflow:

-1. **Validation**: Verify the client ID and user permissions
+1. **Validation**: Verify the client ID and user IDs are valid

-2. **User Resolution**: Look up the online status of targeted users
+2. **User Resolution**: Check which users are online (connected via WebSocket) and which are offline

-3. **WebSocket Delivery**: For online users, send the notification via WebSocket
+3. **WebSocket Delivery**: For online users, deliver the notification in real-time via Socket.IO

-4. **Push Notification**: For offline users with registered FCM tokens, send push notifications
+4. **Push Notification**: For offline users with registered FCM tokens, send push notifications via Firebase Cloud Messaging

-5. **Storage**: Store notifications for retrieval when users reconnect (configurable)
+5. **Logging**: Log the delivery status and any errors for monitoring

+This centralized processing ensures consistent delivery across all channels and proper handling of both real-time and asynchronous notifications.

 ## API Documentation